No products in the cart.

 In early 2011 Robin was awarded a Certificate of Appreciation for Patriotic Civilian Service by the Department of the Army for her work with military dogs in North Afghanistan.

-Since 1998 Robin has trained and handled more than 10,000 pet dogs and puppies.
-She has taught over 150 national and international workshops and has been hired by several police agencies to assist with their K9 Units.
-In addition, MacFarlane is a published author in several trade periodicals and has produced two training DVDs.
+Since 1998 Robin has trained and handled more than 15,000 pet dogs and puppies.
+She has taught 100’s of national and international workshops and has been hired by several police agencies to assist with their K9 Units.
+She has also served as a consultant for product development with several manufacturers.
+In addition, MacFarlane is a published author in trade periodicals, has produced multiple training DVDs and is a content and blog contributor for Dogtra and Gun Dog Supply.
 See below to view a partial list of Robin’s accomplishments:

 - Owner, That’s My Dog!
 Inc.